Teenage asylum seeker found guilty of attempted murder over Parsons Green bomb

 Meanwhile, Hassan destroyed his phone and changed into a Chelsea shirt as he fled London with more than £2,000 in cash but was picked up by police at the Port of Dover the next day.

-Giving evidence, he claimed he only wanted to cause a fire because he was “bored and stressed”.

-He said: “It became kind of a fantasy in my head.
-I was thinking about it.
-Yes, that was it.
+Giving evidence about why he planted the bomb, he said: “It became kind of a fantasy in my head.”

-“I was watching documentaries as well, about fugitives and just the idea of being a fugitive got into my head.”

 Hassan told jurors he lied about having contact with IS to get asylum in Britain and have the chance of a “better life”.